Blackstareye/toggleAudio-blackeyeprojects.de/README.md

 # ToggleAudio Extension

+## Tested on

+with 2 audio devices:
+    Gnome 46:
+        * Ubuntu 24.04 (hardware)
+    Gnome 45:
+        * Ubuntu 23.10 (VM)

 ## Next Version

 Ideas:

+* Disable Toggle Button as long Connection is not possible instead just queuing
 * Change Toggle Button to ToggleButton with Menu, and move Pref to this menu instead of pref settings.

 ## Thanks and credit to